floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 Finally we need to decide whether the application should quit.
-In a more complex application this might look a bit more involved, but in this simple demo we're only interested if the user quits the application through the host platform's window system (for instance by clicking on the 'close window' button, pressing Alt-F4, or selecting the Quit menu item).
+In a more complex application this might look a bit more involved, but in this simple demo we're only checking if the user quits the application through the host platform's window system (for instance by clicking on the 'close window' button, pressing Alt-F4, or selecting the Quit menu item).
 If this happens, the method **Gfx::QuitRequested()**